fuzzylabs/website/hugo/content/case-studies/xpertrule.md

 title: "Case Study: XpertRule | Fuzzy Labs"
 articletitle: "Case Study: XpertRule"
 description: "Reducing benefit claim and Council Tax processing time by automating the classification of supporting evidence."
+image: "/images/logos/xpertrule-logo.svg"
 metadescription: ""
 layout: case_study_detail
 draft: false
 ---

-Automate to improve: How AI helped enable faster benefits and council tax claims Improving efficiency for benefits claims using real-world AI proof of concept Using working AI models within client new business pitches to local government Securing new business: Proving how AI can speed up benefits claims Processing claims faster: How a working AI model helped our client secure new business
+## Securing new business: Proving how AI can speed up benefits claims

-Lots of clients know that AI can probably help speed up their processes, but aren’t sure what is possible, or how to start.
+<p class="lead">Lots of clients know that AI can probably help speed up their processes, but aren’t sure what is possible, or how to start.</p>

 We were able to build proof of concept for our client, XpertRule, to help them show how robotic process automation (RPA) could be used to improve efficiency for local government.
 This helped them to secure investment in a wider project to increase overall efficiency for their client, the local council Revenues and Benefits department, who handled benefits claims processing.